animeshkundu/media-server/README.md

 ------
 Just run `vlc http://[ip-address of the machine running the service]:[1149 or the port the service is running at]/vlc`

-To play on a html5 enabled browser use http://[ip-address of the machine running the service]:[1149 or the port the service is running at]
+To play on a html5 enabled browser use `http://[ip-address of the machine running the service]:[1149 or the port the service is running at]`

 Misc
 ----
-Hope it helps you as much as it helps us.
-Feel free to send pull requests to improve the script.
+Hope it helps you as much as it's helping us.

+Issues and Pull Requests are welcome.

-Issues are welcome too.
-Most importantly have fun.
+But most importantly have fun.